Skip to content

 Key Terms & Style

 Northeastern’s editorial style adheres to The Associated Press Stylebook.
-Consult Webster’s New World College Dictionary and The Chicago Manual of Style for any spelling and grammar points that don’t appear in AP.
+Consult The Merriam-Webster Dictionary and The Chicago Manual of Style for any spelling and grammar points that don’t appear in AP.

 The following key terms cover items that don’t appear in the stylebook, items you’ll encounter frequently, or our exceptions to AP style.